 In view of the issuance of Founders' shares, the voting rights pertaining to Class B, C and D shares shall be suspended for the period commencing from the date of incorporation of the Club up to and including the date prior to the fifth anniversary of such date of incorporation.
-Upon the expiry of such five (5)-year period, the Class A shares shall automatically lose their character as Founders' Shares and the holder thereof shall be deemed to be a holder of a regular Class A share, whereby the voting rights of all the other classes of shares in the Club.
+Upon the expiry of such five-year period, the Class A shares shall automatically lose their character as Founders' Shares and the holder thereof shall be deemed to be a holder of a regular Class A share, whereby the voting rights of all the other classes of shares in the Club.

-Upon the incorporation of the Club, NCI, invested cash amounting to ₱133.00 million for the issuance of club shares, at its initial issue price of ₱76,000 per share.
-Furthermore, NCI paid for the documentary stamp tax related to the Club's incorporation amounting ₱0.66 million.
+Upon the incorporation of the Club, NCI, Parent Company, invested P133,000,000 in cash consideration for the issuance of 1,025 class A shares, 650 class B shares and 75 class C shares, at its initial issue price of P76,000 per share.
+Furthermore, NCI paid for the documentary stamp tax related to the Club's incorporation amounting P0.66 million.

 NCI is authorized to offer the club shares to the public by way of secondary offering.
-As of December 31, 2020 and 2019, NCI sold 3.52% and 6.51% of its total shares from the Club.
-Ownership of these shares are transferred once all payments are fully paid.
+As of December 31, 2020 and 2019, NCI sold 3.52% of its total shares in the Club.
+Ownership of these shares are transferred once fully paid.

-On August 10, 2018, the SEC approved the confirmation of valuation of advances from NCI amounting \$\mathbb{P}\$196.99 million in exchange for 2,592 Class A shares.
+On August 10, 2018, the SEC approved the confirmation of valuation of advances from NCI amounting to of ₱196,992,000 in exchange of 2,592 Class A shares.

-On October 4, 2018, the BOD approved the subscription of NCI to the Club's remaining authorized capital stock comprising of 83 Class A shares, 1,950 Class B shares, 225 Class C shares and 200 Class D shares at an issue price of ₱254,985 per share.
-In 2018, NCI made payment for its subscription amounting to ₱156.69 million and the outstanding balance amounting to ₱470.06 million in 2019.
+On October 4, 2018, the BOD approved the subscription of NCI to the Club's remaining authorized capital stock comprising of 83 class A shares, 1,950 Class B shares, 225 Class C shares and 200 Class D shares at an issue price of P254,985 per share.
+In 2018, NCI made payment on its subscription amounting to P156,688,282 and the outstanding balance amounting to P470,064,848 in 2019.